Celebrating The 1970s - "The ME decade"

 4th May 1979 - Margaret Thatcher, leader of the Conservative Party, was elected the first ever British Prime Minister, succeeding James Callaghan of the Labour Party.
 Who do members think has been the best PM of their lifetime?

 The 'Gay Liberation Movement' flourished in the 1970s, fighting for equal rights for LGBTQ people and the decriminalisation of homosexuality.
 After the partial decrimninalisation in 1967, the age of consent remained at 21 for gay men in the UK.
 However, it wasn't until 2000 that the age of consent became the same for all - aged 16 - and until 2014 that same sex marriage was legalised.
+It took 30 years for 'Pride Month' to become official with a proclamation from former US President Bill Clinton.

 Round 3.
 Fashion